Skip to main content

 Note: If there is a long list of fields, you can type in the initial characters to find the required field name easily.

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right and entering your query directly as shown below:

 sum({Product_Total})

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 Click 'Ok' to continue.
 The form design should now look like below:

-13. Now, add a separate field below the repeating table with label 'Discount (5%)' and field name 'Discount' to calculate discount on this purchase order.
+13. Now, add a separate field below the repeating table with the label 'Discount (5%)' and the field name 'Discount' to calculate the discount on this purchase order.

-To do this, click on icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 To calculate the 'Discount (5%)', multiply the 'Grand_Total' with '5' (i.e. discount percentage) then divide it by 100 as shown below:

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right and entering your query directly as shown below:

 {Grand_Total} * 5 / 100

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 {Grand_Total} | A variable value of the user input for field name 'Grand_Total'